marchirschvogel/ambit/docs/source/documentation.rst

 Preface
 =======

-| Ambit is an open-source software tool written in Python for parallel
+| Ambit :cite:p:`hirschvogel2024-ambit` is an open-source
-  multi-physics simulations focusing on – but not limited to – cardiac mechanics.
-Amongst others, it contains re-implementations and generalizations of methods developed by the author for his PhD thesis :cite:p:`hirschvogel2019disspub`.
-Ambit makes use of the open-source finite element library FEniCS/dolfinx (https://fenicsproject.org) :cite:p:`logg2012-fenics` along with the linear algebra package PETSc (https://petsc.org) :cite:p:`balay2022-petsc`.
-It is constantly updated to ensure compatibility with a recent dolfinx development version, hence guaranteeing a state-of-the-art finite element and linear algebra backend.
-| Ambit is designed such that the user only needs to provide input files
-  that define parameters through Python dictionaries, hence no programming or in-depth knowledge of any library-specific syntax is required.
+  multi-physics finite element solver written in Python, supporting solid and fluid mechanics, fluid-structure interaction (FSI), and lumped-parameter models.
+It is tailored towards solving problems in cardiac mechanics, but may also be used for more general nonlinear finite element analysis.
+The code encompasses re-implementations and generalizations of methods developed by the author for his PhD thesis :cite:p:`hirschvogel2019disspub` and beyond.
+Ambit makes use of the open-source finite element library FEniCS/dolfinx (https://fenicsproject.org) :cite:p:`logg2012-fenics` along with the linear algebra package PETSc (https://petsc.org) :cite:p:`balay2022-petsc`, hence guaranteeing a state-of-the-art finite element and linear algebra backend.
+It is constantly updated to ensure compatibility with a recent dolfinx development version.
+I/O routines are designed such that the user only needs to provide input files that define parameters through Python dictionaries, hence no programming or in-depth knowledge of any library-specific syntax is required.
 | Ambit provides general nonlinear (compressible or incompressible)
   finite strain solid dynamics :cite:p:`holzapfel2000`, implementing a range of hyperelastic, viscous, and active material